ProjectOpenSea/SIPs/SIPS/sip-15.md

 ### Requirements

-This SIP requires a single variable data array as part of supplied `extraData`.
+This SIP requires a single fixed data array as part of supplied `extraData`.

 Zones or contract offerers that do not implement additional SIPs must support extraData version byte `0x00` in accordance with SIP-6, while zones or contract offerers that implement additional SIPs with their own data requirements will require other version bytes.